FeiYGH/FeiPortfolioMarkdown/README.md

 * Used AngularJS to create the components, including recipe index page, search bar, login, register, recipe box, recipe show page, and recipe edit page.
 * Built out CRUD system that allows users to easily create recipes, whether it be copying or typing.
 Users can edit and delete ingredients and instructions as single units or as a whole.
 * Implemented AWS (Amazon Web Services) S3 as a repository for users to store pictures.
 User and recipe upload functionality are in progress.
-* Styled using HTML/CSS, with responsive web design, so proportionality of layout would remain.
+* Wireframed and styled website using HTML/CSS, with responsive web design, so proportionality of layout would remain.

 ### Government Diversity Over 50 Years (Spring Boot, JQuery, Postgres, Heroku, JSON.simple, HTML5/CSS3) &nbsp; &nbsp; [live](https://govt-diversity-over-50-years.herokuapp.com/) | [github](https://github.com/FeiYGH/GovDiversityOver50Years)
 _Interactive website that charts the trends in U.S. government diversity over 50 years_